stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Looks like a Cloudflare issue.
 This is why I don't trust Cloudflare.
 So many people use it, which puts them into a position of being a gateway to information.
 You have to go through them to get to your favorite site.
 The perfect climate for a marxist censorship takeover." by @[Scarasyte](https://twitter.com/Scarasyte/status/1151604200754884609)

+"i will sooooo block the sh*t out of TRR if mozilla makes it the default. to hell with whatever high value web properties cloudflare co-hosts it with. the internet is a _distributed_ system. dns is a _distributed_ database (and also autonomous.)
+FSCK centralization by decree." by @[paulvixie](https://twitter.com/paulvixie/status/1026302589757837312)

 "why are you blocking spinquark?" by @[jhthurman](https://twitter.com/jhthurman/status/1150773700842725382)

 "did you know you’re being blocked by Cloudflare?" by @[jhthurman](https://twitter.com/jhthurman/status/1150775195503865857)